Skip navigation

 Follow a healthy lifestyle, such as:

 • If you have high blood pressure, keep it under control.
-Be sure to take the medicines your provider prescribed for you.
+Be sure to take the medicines your health care provider prescribed for you.

 • Do not smoke.

-• Ask your provider if it is OK for you to drink alcohol.
+• Ask your surgeon if it is OK for you to drink alcohol.

-• Ask your provider when it is OK to start sexual activity.
+• Ask your surgeon when it is OK to start sexual activity.

 Take your seizure medicine if any was prescribed for you.
 You may be referred to a speech, physical, or occupational therapist to help you recover from any brain damage.

-If the surgeon had to put a catheter in through your groin (endovascular surgery), it is OK to walk short distances on a flat surface.
+If your surgeon had to put a catheter in through your groin (endovascular surgery), it is OK to walk short distances on a flat surface.
 Limit going up and down stairs to around 2 times a day for 2 to 3 days.
-Do not do yard work, drive, or play sports until your doctor says it is OK to do so.
+Do not do yard work, drive, or play sports until your surgeon says it is OK to do so.

-Your provider will tell you when your dressing should be changed.
+Your surgeon will tell you when your dressing should be changed.
 Do not take a bath or swim for 1 week.

-If you have a small amount of bleeding from the incision, lie down and put pressure where it bleeds for 30 minutes.
+If you have a small amount of bleeding from the incision, lie down and put pressure on it for 30 minutes.

 Be sure you understand any instructions about taking medicines such as blood thinners (anticoagulants), aspirin, or non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen.